Committee formed to review PMDA

 He said the government was striving to provide one-window operation to media and their subscribers alike.
 Guidance over the PMDA’s draft had been deduced from the relevant laws, enforced by the developed countries including United Kingdom, Australia, European Union and others, he added.

-The minister ruled out the possibility of any compromise on those clauses of PMDA which were meant to ensure media workers’ rights and curb fake news.
-The main concerns of detractors were about the rights of media workers and dealing with fake news proposed in the PMDA, he added.
+The minister ruled out possibility of any compromise on those clauses of PMDA which were meant to ensure media workers’ rights and curb fake news.
+The main concerns of detractors were about the rights of media workers and dealing of fake news proposed in the PMDA, he added.

 He said the country was still on Financial Action Task Force’s (FATF) grey list despite enduring economic losses of over $ 150 billion and sacrificing more than 80,000 lives in the war against terrorism.